Syllabus for Master's Programme in Molecular Medicine

 - Molecular mechanisms causing diseases

-- Genetic, epigenomic and proteomic technologies, their use and applications in medicine
+- Genetic, epigenomic and proteomic technologies, their use and applications

 - Development of diagnostics and therapies in research, health care and industry